-Hook Up to Water by attaching a 1/2" minimum high pressure water hose to the city water service, or the hose from the water reel if so equipped.
+Hook Up to Water by attaching a 1/2" minimum high pressure water hose to the city water service.

 Plug the Electrical Cable into the City Power Service.
 Be sure you have the wire grounded and have the proper polarity.
 See Electrical Section for technical details.